The Bearded Anole Cuban False Chameleon Care Guide

 It is preferable to use a digital hygrometer, avoiding the circular analog versions because they tend to be inaccurate.

-Substrate for Cuban False Chameleons
+What Substrate is Best for Cuban False Chameleons?

 There are two popular “classes” of substrate used for Cuban false chameleon enclosures.

 You should determine whether or not you are going to use a bioactive substrate or a “normal” substrate.
 A bioactive substrate will have various bacteria, isopods and springtails added as a ‘cleanup crew’ that help break down waste and keep the enclosure clean.